If you got here via a site search, click Expand All before doing a ctrl-f search.

 Am I required to perform any rituals?

 No. We do offer workshops in ritual magic.
 Contrary to what the popular press might say, ritual in its true form is not weird at all – it is simply a form of externalised meditation.
-Like meditation, it needs to be practiced with insight and care.
+Like meditation, it needs to be practised with insight and care.

 Do I get a personal tutor?